Thomas Givon

-Thomas Givon (born 22 June 1936), also known as Talmy Givón, is an Israeli linguist and writer.
+Thomas Givon (born 22 June 1936), also known as Talmy Givón, is an American linguist and writer.
 He is one of the founders of "West Coast Functionalism", today classified as a usage-based model of language, and of the linguistics department at the University of Oregon.
 Givón advocates an evolutionary approach to language and communication.

 Education

 Givón earned his bachelor of science degree cum laude in agriculture from the Hebrew University of Jerusalem in 1959.
 Attending UCLA, he received a Master of Science degree in horticulture in 1962, a C.Phil in Plant Biochemistry, a Master of Arts degree in linguistics in 1966, and a PhD in linguistics in 1969, as well as an TESL certificate in 1965.

 Career

 In 1966 Givón worked for System Development Corporation as a research associate in lexicography.
 The following year he went to University of Zambia where he researched Bantu languages.
 In 1969 he became an assistant professor of Linguistics and African Languages at University of California at Los Angeles.
 He was promoted to associate professor there in 1974 and full professor in 1979.
 In 1981 he moved to University of Oregon as professor of linguistics until 2002 when he became Distinguished Professor (emeritus) of Linguistics and Cognitive Science.
 Givón's last general linguistic project was The Genesis of Complex Syntax: Diachrony, Ontogeny, Cognition, Evolution.